modus-continens/docs/src/foundations.md

 # Foundations

-This section discusses theoretical foundations of Modus.
-Note the understanding these foundations is not required to use Modus.
+Container images are build on top of other images or by copying information from other images.
+Therefore, the image construction problem can be viewed as the problem of resolving dependencies between container images.
+Modus concisely captures and resolves these dependencies using logic programming.
+This section discusses the logic programming foundations of Modus.
+You do not need to understand these foundations to use, and profit from, Modus.

 ## Design Principles